JanaLipkova/Registration/README.md

 make -j 4
 ```

-### 1.1) Set the path to the installed library by updating your ~/.profile or ~/.basrc file with the following lines, where the first line contains path to YOUR library:
+ *Set the path to the installed library by updating your ~/.profile or ~/.basrc file with the following lines, where the first line contains path to YOUR library:*
 ```
 export ANTSPATH=/home/jana/Work/Ants/stnava-ANTs-a430c38/antsbin/bin/
 export PATH=$PATH:$ANTSPATH